Tag: Progress

 • Progress Offered

-What we’re thinking Progress offered is the progress state a progress proposition offers to help reach.
-Ideally, it should match each individual seeker’s progress sought.
-However, the extent of customisation required for this alignment can significantly raise the equitable exchange progress hurdle.
-Alternatively, helpers look to segment seekers by progress sought (and potentially progress origin), which often…
+What we’re thinking Progress offered is the progress state – capturing functional, non-functional and contextual aspects – a progress proposition offers to help a seeker reach.
+Ideally, it should match an individual seeker’s current progress attempt’s progress sought.
+However, such customisation can significantly raise the equitable exchange progress hurdle.
+To address this challenge, helpers often segment seekers

 Explore more »